Police: Dog shot, killed during dispute between neighbors in Sheraden

 Mar.
 29—A pet dog was shot and killed Sunday afternoon during a dispute between two neighbors in Pittsburgh's Sheraden neighborhood, officials said.

-The man suspected of fatally shooting the dog, a German shepherd, has been arrested and is awaiting charges, Public Safety spokeswoman Cara Cruz said.
-His name was not immediately available.
+Police arrested the man suspected of fatally shooting his neighbor's dog, a German Shepherd, Public Safety spokeswoman Cara Cruz said.

+As of 9 p.m., the man still was awaiting charges and his name was not available.

-Shortly before 4 p.m., a Pittsburgh police officer from the Zone 6 station had been walking a beat in Sheraden when gun shots were fired near Ashlyn and Bergman streets, Cruz said.
+The incident happened shortly before 4 p.m., when a Pittsburgh police officer from the Zone 6 station had been walking a beat in Sheraden and heard gun shots near Ashlyn and Bergman streets, Cruz said.

 "The officer located two males who had been involved in some type of neighbor dispute or argument that escalated into shots fired," Cruz said.
 "One of the males fired twice at the other male's dog, killing it."